miya-w/React-Projects/01-hello-react/README.md

 ## 3. JSX
 - JSX stands for JavaScript XML.
 - JSX is an XML/HTML like extension to JavaScript.
-- Expressions can be used in JSX by wrapping them in curly {} braces.
+- Expressions can be used in JSX by wrapping them in curly { } braces.
+- Whenever you use a self-closing tag in JSX, you **must** end it with a `/`, like `<Hello />`

 ## 4. Element
 - React applications are usually built around a single HTML element.
 Also know as root node or root element.

 ## 5. Components
  - React components are JavaScript functions.
+ - Components encapsulating code and modularizing data
 ```
 function Welcome() {
     return < h1>Hello React!< /h1>;